Starting a tenancy

 Paying a rental bond

-In the report, the property manager/owner will indicate if each item on the list is clean, undamaged and working.
+In the report, the property owner/manager will note if each item on the list is clean, undamaged and working.
 You can agree or disagree with the condition of the items by including your own comments in the report received.
-A copy of the report must be returned to the property manager/owner within the agreed timeframes.
-It is also a good idea to take photos as further evidence to support your comments on the Entry condition report.
+A copy of the report must be returned to the property owner/manager, within 7 days.
+It is a good idea to take photos as further evidence to support your comments on the Entry condition report.